-Add + Certify Your Athletes: Adding players who you believe can play at the next level to your roster and certifying their profile is the 1st major step for coaches: Certifying My Athletes
+Add + Evaluate Your Athletes: Adding players who you believe can play at the next level to your roster and evaluating their profile is the 1st major step for coaches: Evaluating My Athletes

 Connect With College Coaches: Being a verified coach on FieldLevel helps you grow your network of college coaches and expand your reach to help your players find even more opportunities.

 Help Identify Colleges To Target: Both you and your athletes can use the College Search Tool to research schools together and target specific programs.
 You can also suggest colleges for your athletes to add to their Target Lists by sending them direct messages.

 Promote Athletes: Getting your players in front of the right college coaches is easy on FieldLevel as you have the ability to promote your players.
 This is a powerful tool to use as a coach to help your players throughout the recruiting process: Promoting My Players

 Growth + Development: You should always help your athletes grow and develop as student-athletes both on and off the field/court.